spring-boot-in-practice/repo/README.md

 - Reactive application development and reactive data access with WebSocket and RSocket
 - Deploying Spring Boot applications on Kubernetes and major cloud platforms
 - Implementing containerization in a Spring Boot application
-- Using Spring Boot with Kotlin and GraalVM
+- Using Spring Boot with Kotlin, GraalVM and GraphQL

 Spring Boot in Practice is full of practical recipes for troubleshooting common development problems with Spring Boot.
 I have spent years building applications with Spring and share my extensive experience in this focused guide.
 You’ll master Spring Data, Spring Security, and other Spring-centric solutions for the common business problems you face every day as a software developer.